talal823/Unit-4-project/README.md

 Use the arrow keys to move your blue object.
 Three colored objects will fall from the sky the: Red , Green and yellow.
 Red ones should be avoided, Green ones give a 500 point one-time bonus, and the Yellow ones will give a 5s immunity to the red objects.
 You can register and login, and try to beat the global highscore.

+The main program is in mainFrame.java if you are interested in running it yourself.